-Trading costs are broken down by territory and year into 5 broad categories.
+Trading costs are broken down by territory and year into five broad categories.

 Salaries and related on-costs

-Salaries and related on-costs represent the total employee cost within the Group, excluding Community and Marketing personnel – whose salaries and related costs are included within their associated cost line.
+Salaries and related on-costs represent the total employee cost within the Group, excluding service-oriented Publishing, Community and Marketing personnel – whose salaries and related costs are included within that cost line.